OAGi/Score/docs/user_guide/index.rst

 Just like ASCCP, BCCP is a reusable property that can be used by an ACC.
 The difference is BCCP has a simpler structure or no structure.
 BCCP itself can carry a value (in an instance data) and can have at most one level of children.
-An example of a BCCP is “Tax Amount”; and it has a child “Currency Code”.
-An instance data of the “Tax Amount” BCCP includes the 3000 value of the tax amount itself and the “US Dollar” value of the “Currency Code”.
+An example of a BCCP is "Tax Amount"; and it has a child "Currency Code".
+An instance data of the "Tax Amount" BCCP includes the 3000 value of the tax amount itself and the "US Dollar" value of the "Currency Code".

 Just like ASCCP, BCCP also has a Property Term representing its semantics.
 DEN of the BCCP is made up of the Property Term and the Data Type Term of the BDT it uses.
 BDT will be described below, but BDT indicates the values and the children the BCCP can have.
-For example, the “Tax Amount” BCCP uses the “Amount.
-Type” BDT.
-Since Property Term of the BCCP is “Tax Amount” and Data Type Term of the BDT is “Amount”, the BCCP DEN is “Tax Amount.
-Amount” if the truncation rule is not used (See the ASCCP section about why Score does not use the CCS DEN truncation rule).
+For example, the "Tax Amount" BCCP uses the "Amount.
+Type" BDT.
+Since Property Term of the BCCP is "Tax Amount" and Data Type Term of the BDT is "Amount", the BCCP DEN is "Tax Amount.
+Amount" if the truncation rule is not used (See the ASCCP section about why Score does not use the CCS DEN truncation rule).
 Basic Core Component (BCC)